 |The Lake Ontario shoreline between Sodus and Rochester|

-As is so often the case, the portion of the route between Buffalo and Rochester would be the challenge, with clouds obscuring the path forward at varying altitudes.
+As is so often the case, the portion of the route between Buffalo and Rochester was the challenge, with clouds obscuring the path forward at varying altitudes.
 I filed a VFR flight plan for passage across Canada, meaning to use the flexibility of VFR flying to climb, descend, or change course as needed to remain clear of the clouds and their icing potential.
-I did not want to accept the risk of Air Traffic Control (ATC) assigning an altitude that would place me into icing conditions (been there, done that).
+I did not want to accept the risk of Air Traffic Control (ATC) assigning an IFR altitude that placed me into icing conditions (been there, done that).

 Over Rochester, I exercised my VFR privileges.
 I climbed from 3,000 feet to 4,500 feet and took a meandering path away from the direct course, pushed southward by clouds encroaching from Lake Ontario.
 The view outside would have been beautiful were it not for the icing threat.
 I was busy enough that I took no photos during that portion of the flight.

 Near Batavia, NY, I looked ahead and saw that any VFR path forward would be a tortuous one.
 I contemplated aborting the flight and returning to Sodus, but then glanced at the outside air temperature gauge.

 It was warmer than forecast and definitely warm enough to pass through the clouds ahead.

 |Ground track captured by FlightAware from Sodus to Pontiac.
 The moment I picked up my IFR clearance is really obvious.|